Lolabird/everforest-ant-dark-trilium-theme/README.md

 * High contrast
 * Scrolling tables with sticky headers on both axes
 * Vertical floating buttons that have much less overlap with content of notes
+* Different styles to distinguish between different types of links
 * Custom fonts
 * Earthy colors

 ### Enhanced Addon Styles
-*See 'Usage Instructions' for information on how to enable these.*
+_See 'Usage Instructions' for information on how to enable these.*_

-* Zen Mode
+* Zen mode (with right panel enabled)*
-* Matching syntax highlight in text notes
+* Matching code note and code block syntax highlight*
 * Position shown in TOC
 * And much more!

+_*If you are using TriliumNext, zen mode and code block syntax highlight are already natively available in the application.
+No extra steps are required for these addons unless you want to disable the right panel in zen mode.
+Please see the usage instructions below if this is the case._

 ## Usage Instructions
-* Download the latest version of Trilium
+* Download and install the latest version of Trilium or TriliumNext
 * Download the latest release of EverForest Ant Dark

+    * OG_EFAD if you use the original Trilium Notes
+    * Next_EFAD if you use TriliumNext

 * In your trilium instance right click a note you want to import the theme into
 * Select "Import into note" in the context menu
 * Uncheck "Safe import" and upload the zip file you just downloaded